-In calendar year 2016, chloride concentrations were measured in coastal monitoring wells, where concentrations were below 100 mg/l and mostly unchanged from previous years.
-Isolated occurrences (four monitoring wells) of elevated chloride concentration were observed in groundwater from shallow monitoring wells near industrial and wastewater facilities, but the concentrations were below the secondary MCL of 250 mg/l.
+In CY 2020, chloride concentrations measured in coastal monitoring wells and in deep aquifer water supply wells were below 100 mg/L, with little change from previous years.
+Chloride concentrations up to 170 mg/L were observed in groundwater from shallow monitoring wells near industrial and wastewater facilities, well below the secondary MCL of 250 mg/L.